rfo909/CFT/README.md

 ## No global state

-CFT has no global variables, no script state.
+CFT has no global variables, no script state, unless using files or the integrated Db2 data store.

 This minimizes unwanted side effects.

 ## Frequent uses